Alan4247748/friendly-potato/blog/index.md

 ## /Prompt Engineering/

-It's a buzzword term referring to interacting with LLMs to extract specific outputs.
+It's a buzzword term referring to interacting with A.I. models to extract specific outputs.
 Language models generate responses based on the input they receive, which includes a prompt or (chained prompts).
 This is not limited to text or code generation - but includes visual models such as [Midjourney](https://www.midjourney.com/).

 All prompting requires understanding the capabilities and limitations of the A.I. model(s) and creative thinking to design prompts that maximize the usefulness of the generated content.

 However, considering current LLMs are I/O machines, everything generated must undergo human validation.
-It still comes down to how effective is the human agent and what their expertise is.
+It still comes down to how effective is the human agent and what their expertise in a given domain.

 ## /Brevity/